andy-todd-dev/wellness_timer/README.md

 - **Netlify** - Serverless deployment platform with automatic builds, branch previews, and global CDN distribution for optimal performance
 - **Continuous Deployment** - Automated build and deployment pipeline triggered by git commits, including integrated testing and Lighthouse performance audits

-The infrastructure emphasizes automation and reliability with smart build optimization (only rebuilding when source files change), comprehensive test integration, and performance monitoring.
+The infrastructure emphasises automation and reliability with smart build optimisation (only rebuilding when source files change), comprehensive test integration, and performance monitoring.
 The setup demonstrates modern DevOps practices with minimal maintenance overhead.

+Netlify streamlines the deployment process by automatically triggering builds on pushes to the main branch and pull requests.
+Each pull request receives a preview deployment link within GitHub, enabling stakeholders to review changes before merging.
+The platform provides dynamically scaling hosting with global CDN distribution and optimised infrastructure, requiring minimal configuration or maintenance effort.

 ## Contact